Mendoza Thermal Baths | What You Need to Know About Cacheuta

 How much does it cost to go to the Cacheuta Water Park?

-The water park includes access to indoor and outdoor swimming pools, a wave pool, a lazy river, interactive activities for kids, picnic areas, and a small shop to buy beverages and snacks.
-There is an on-site brewery as well, but it seemed to be temporarily shut down when I was there.
+The water park includes access to indoor and outdoor swimming pools, a wave pool, a lazy river, interactive activities for kids, picnic and grill areas, and a small shop to buy beverages and snacks.

-There are also additional adventure activities if you so wish to purchase them.
+There are also additional adventure activities to add to your Mendoza Thermal Bath adventure if you so wish to purchase them.

 How do I get to the Cacheuta Thermal Baths?

-The Cacheuta thermal baths (Termas Cacheuta Mendoza) are about an hour west of the capital city of Mendoza.
+The Mendoza thermal baths (Termas Cacheuta Mendoza) are about an hour west of the capital city of Mendoza.
 There are a few ways to get there:

 Drive